FelipePDS/quiz-programming/README.md

 🎮 Programming quiz done for the PAW class (Applied Programming for the Web)

+## :computer: Techs

+This quiz was made in HTML, CSS and Javascript with "module type" to export data.

 <h2 align="center">:bust_in_silhouette: Author</h2>

 <p align="center">:pencil: by <a href="https://felipepds.github.io//">FelipePDS</a></p>